What are the main religions in the United States?

 Christianity is a diverse religion with various denominations and ideologies.
 Of course, there are different perspectives on the Bible as the holy text that leads to salvation.
 Some Christians believe that it was written by people and is therefore not without error.
 Others see it as inspired by God, even if the authors themselves were not aware of it at the time of writing.

 Christianity is a monotheistic, Abrahamic religion based on the life and teachings of Jesus Christ.
 This faith has been spread throughout the world and has over 2 billion followers.
-There are no texts within Christianity that can be considered holy book.
+There are no texts within Christianity that can be considered holy books.
 Christians view the Bible as the holy text.

 Christianity is the oldest of the Abrahamic religions and has traditionally been divided into three branches: Catholic, Protestant, and Eastern Orthodox Christianity.